InsightCenterNoodles/Penne/README.md

 (Python Encoded Native NOODLES Endpoint)

 ## Description
-Client implementing the NOODLES messaging protocol for communicating with serverside data visualisation applications.
+The client library is based on the NOODLES messaging protocol for communicating with serverside data visualisation applications.
 The client uses a websocket connection to send CBOR encoded messages.
-To customize its implementation, the library offers hooks in the form of delegates which can be overwritten with new methods.
+To customize its implementation, the library offers hooks in the form of delegates classes which can be extended and overwritten.

 ## How does the client work?
 When a message is received from the server, the client passes the CBOR encoded message to a handler function which uses